bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="4.06 Putting Slides on a Timer Solution -- Part 1." />
 </p>

-Hopefully you are successful at creating your slider on a timer and were able to do that on your own.
-But if you weren&apos;t or if you want to see how I did it, I&apos;ll show you how I did it here.
+<p>Hopefully you are successful at creating your slider on a timer and were
+able to do that on your own.
+But if you weren&apos;t or if you want to see how I did it, I&apos;ll show you how I did it here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 445. example, remove unneeded bits (261) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">